syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 ## Events in selection
 The DataGrid provides the following events for selection:

-[SelectionChanging] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanging): This event is raised while selecting a row at the execution time before the row is selected.
-So it allows canceling the selection action by setting the [Cancel] (https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel?view=net-6.0#system-componentmodel-canceleventargs-cancel) property of [DataGridSelectionChangingEventArgs] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangingEventArgs.html).
+[SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanging): This event is raised while selecting a row at the execution time before the row is selected.
+So it allows canceling the selection action by setting the [Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel?view=net-6.0#system-componentmodel-canceleventargs-cancel) property of [DataGridSelectionChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangingEventArgs.html).
-[SelectionChanged] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortColumnsChanged): This event is raised after a row is selected.
+[SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortColumnsChanged): This event is raised after a row is selected.
-These two events are triggered with the `DataGridSelectionChangingEventArgs` and [DataGridSelectionChangedEventArgs] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangedEventArgs.html) that contain the following properties:
+These two events are triggered with the `DataGridSelectionChangingEventArgs` and [DataGridSelectionChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangedEventArgs.html) that contain the following properties:

-[AddedRows] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSelectionChangingEventArgs_AddedRows): Gets a collection of the underlying data objects added for the selection.
+[AddedRows](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSelectionChangingEventArgs_AddedRows): Gets a collection of the underlying data objects added for the selection.
-[RemovedRows] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSelectionChangingEventArgs_RemovedRows): Gets a collection of the underlying data objects removed from the selection.
+[RemovedRows](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSelectionChangingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSelectionChangingEventArgs_RemovedRows): Gets a collection of the underlying data objects removed from the selection.

 To hook the SelectionChanging event and cancel the selection, following this code example: